Quantum reverse hypercontractivity: its tensorization and application to strong converses: Quantum Stroock-Varopoulos inequality

-As mentioned before, $p$-contractivity of $\Phi_t$ implies that Sandwiched $p$-R\'enyi relative entropy is monotone under $\Phi_t$.
-Therefore, when $\Phi_t$ comes from a Markov semigroup satisfying the above strong reversibility condition, $p$-R\'enyi relative entropy is monotone under $\Phi_t$ not only for $p\geq 1/2$ but \emph{all} values of $p$.
+\begin{remark} As mentioned before, {the fact that $p$-Dirichlet forms are positive for $p\in (-\infty,- 1]\cup [+1/2,\infty)$ is a simple consequence of contraction of non-commutative weighted $L_p$-norms (or equivalently of the data processing inequality for sandwiched $p$-R\'enyi divergences), which follows by invariance of the state $\sigma$ and interpolation of these spaces (see \cite{OZ99}).
+The case $p\in (-1,+1/2)$ is much more subtle, since it is known that the data processing inequality does not hold in general in this parameter range, as opposed to the classical case.
+More precisely, $p$-contractivity of $\Phi_t$ implies that the sandwiched $p$-R\'enyi divergence is monotone under $\Phi_t$ \cite{FL13, Beigi13, MDSFT13}.
+Therefore, when $\Phi_t$ comes from a QMS satisfying the above strong reversibility condition, sandwiched $p$-R\'enyi divergences are monotone under $\Phi_t$ not only for $p\geq 1/2$ but for \emph{all} values of $p$. } \end{remark}